bepetersn/flags/README.md

-Use this module to easily parse a single, unique code containing as much information as your function or program needs, much as the bash
-`chmod` command extracts 3 different file permissions from each number in 777.
+Use this module to easily parse a single, unique code containing as much information as your function or program needs, in the same way that the bash `chmod` command extracts 3 different file permissions from each number in 777.
 In fact, this module is based on that system, but has been greatly extended.